qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 -----------------------------------

-Besides the vector layers available in the map canvas, the user can add layers to the :guilabel:`Embedded layers` list, which he can use in queries without the need to have them showing in the map canvas or Layers panel.
+Besides the vector layers available in the map canvas, the user can add layers to the :guilabel:`Embedded layers` list, which can be used in queries without the need to have them showing in the map canvas or Layers panel.

 To embed a layer, click :guilabel:`Add` and provide the :guilabel:`Local name`, :guilabel:`Provider`, :guilabel:`Encoding` and the path to the :guilabel:`Source`.

-The :guilabel:`Import` button allows adding layers loaded in the map canvas into the Embedded layers list.
-This allows to later remove those layers from the Layers panel without breaking any existent query.
+The :guilabel:`Import` button allows adding layers in the map canvas into the Embedded layers list.
+Those layers can then be removed from the Layers panel without breaking existent queries.

 Supported query language
 ------------------------